fuminchong/ICT2101-2201-Team-Project/README.md

 1. Navigate to the root directory of the project (where app.py is)
 2. Start the debugger by selecting the Run > Start Debugging
 3. Open Google chrome and navigate to http://127.0.0.1:5000/
+# Prototype Implementation
 ## Work Management
 **Individual Branch Management**
 1. Each team member should perform their own changes in their own individual branch
 2. Pushing to each individual branch should only be done when the component done is in a **working** version

 **Main Branch Management**
+1. Only completed individual branches can be merged into the main branch
-1. Pull requests to merge to main should be done through GitHub's web UI
+2. Pull requests to merge the individual branch should be done through Github's web ui

 **Branch Management Diagram**